-This course will investigate how to integrate available technologies into our educational programs.
-This course will develop hands on skills in integrating technologies into our schools.
-Appropriate applications for administrators will be developed.
+This course will investigate the use of technology for administration, teaching, and learning.
+This course will develop hands on skills in integrating technologies into all areas of our schools.
+Appropriate and timely applications for principals will be developed.

 6410 School Supervision (4 sh)